What is Coriander Oil?

 Coriander also known as cilantro ( Dhaniya / Chinese Parsley ) is a annual herb.
 Its scientific name is coriandrum sativum.
 It grows up to 20 inch tall flowers are white or very pale pink.
 The fruit is globular, the seeds are used as spice, and all parts of plant are edible.
 Coriander contains phytochemicals which prevents spoilage of food seasoned with this spice.
 Its fresh leaves are ingredient in many Indian foods.
 The dry fruits are known as coriander seeds.
 In Indian cuisine they are called Dhaniya.
 The seeds have lemony citrus flavor when crushed.
 Leaves are particularly rich in vitamin A. Vitamin C, & Vitamin K. Coriander roots have a deeper, intense flavor than leaves.
-Coriander can produce allergic reactions in some people.
+Pure oil of Coriander can produce allergic reactions in some people.

 Synonyms: Coriandum sativum, coriander oil, Mexican Coriander oil.
 Chinese Parsley